Stand Strong in the LORD

 Peace.
 Love.
-Go Forth and Ask For Confirmation.
+Go Forth and Stand Strong in the LORD.

 Back to Fear?